 #10.
 163.com 网易

-163 is also a comprehensive content website in China.
-It provides news from politics, economics, entertainments, sports, world news.
-Compared with other content website, 163 has a strong focus on entertainment and social evnets.
-Entertainment news are the important news in this website.
-The other strong point of the website is it’s email services.
-Most people in China are used 163.com as their email services provider, especially the older generations.
+163 is a comprehensive content site in China.
+It owns many channels such as economics, entertainments, sports and world news.
+Compared with other content website, 163 has a strong focus on entertainment and social events.
+The site is also one of China’s biggest email services.